-erl\epmd
+erl epmd

 This module communicates with the EPMD daemon, see epmd.
-To implement your own epmd module please see ERTS User's Guide: How to Implement an Alternative Node Discovery for Erlang Distribution start\link() -> {ok, pid()} | ignore | {error, term()} This function is invoked as this module is added as a child of the erl\distribution supervisor.
+To implement your own epmd module please see ERTS User's Guide: How to Implement an Alternative Node Discovery for Erlang Distribution

+''' start_link() -> {ok, pid()} | ignore | {error, term()} This function is invoked as this module is added as a child of the erl_distribution supervisor. '''

 Registers the node with epmd and tells epmd what port will be used for the current node.
 It returns a creation number.
-This number is incremented on each register to help with identifying if a node is reconnecting to epmd.
+This number is incremented on each register to help differentiate a new node instance connecting to epmd with the same name.